Trillium Brewing Company: Controversies

 In 2014, Trillium failed to renew their state brewers license, resulting in a nearly month-long closure.
 Trillium claimed to have submitted an application for renewal in 2013, however no license was issued and the state sent numerous notices to the company without response.
-Trillium continued to operate illegally for a brief period of time in before being closed by the state at the end of November 2014.
+Trillium continued to operate illegally for a brief period of time before being closed by the state at the end of November 2014.

 In late 2018, a number of former Trillium employees posted messages on BeerAdvocate.com accusing the ownership of cutting wages, serving sub par product to customers, paying retail staff server wages and illegally using tequila in a beer and instructing staff to lie about it.
 Trillium owner JC Tetreault spoke to the Boston Globe admitting to making "a mistake" and did not deny any of the claims, confirming many of them.

 On November 26, 2018, the owners of Trillium posted a statement on their website saying retail employees will have their hourly wages restored for longtime workers whose pay had been cut.
 The company also apologized to employees, customers, and friends.
 The Boston Globe reported the company's retail workforce will be paid $15 to $18 an hour, and still have the ability to earn tips from customers purchasing beer.